Neverlivedordied/Neverlivedordied.github.io/index.md

 ## HI welcome to my site
-Here you can find some links to my socials

-## This website is where you can view the helpful links i have such as my discord server ( in development), twitter, twitch, etc
+### This website is where you can view the helpful links i have such as my discord server ( in development), twitter, twitch, etc

-Syntax highlighted code block

 ## LINKS TO SOCIALS